mikekchar/df-invisible-gs/README.md

 # Invisible Dwarf Fortress Graphics Set

-This is development graphics set for classic Dwarf Fortress version 0.50.
+This is a development graphics set for classic Dwarf Fortress version 0.50.
 It can not be used by players.
 Its only purpose is to serve as a template for future graphics set development.
 The tiles it creates are semi-transparent 2x2 grids, 32 pixels on each side.
 It makes a gray and magenta checkerboard